jenniferslagt/browser-technologies-1920/README.md

 ## How does my code work?
-Well, to explain my code, I splitted it up in a few parts:
+Well, to explain my code, I splitted it up in a few parts: <br>
-1.
+1. The server-side <br>
-2.
+2. The client-side <br>
-3.
+3.      <br>

 ## Progressive Enhancement

-## Feature Detection

-## The 3 layers
+<b>What is Progressive Enhancement?</b>
+Progressive enhancement (PE) is a strategy for web design that emphasizes core webpage content first.
+You use the most basic webtechnologies (think about simple HTML and CSS.
+Users will always have a strong foundation to fall back on as complexity is introduced to the project.
+The goal is to make the website work for <b>everyone</b>.
+Think about differents types of users, browsers or devices.
+After this, you can improve the user experience by adding enhancements. <br>

+Web developers need to start with a simple, clean, semantic HTML to navigate through (content of) the application: this is called the first layer.
+The second layer is CSS.
+Developers can display or change the visual presentation of the website's content.
+The third layer is JavaScript.
+The developers can provide the users an enhanced usability.
+But don't forget that this part is more about "client" JavaScript, instead of server JavaScript.

+"It's a journey from simplicity to complexity". - Sam Dwyer

+<b>How did I apply PE?</b>
+To apply PE, I used the 3 layers: <br>
 <details>
 <summary>The functional, reliable layer</summary>
 <br>